Old Ferries Never Die…

 June 14, 2008

 ‘Tis true though, right here, in our fair little state, runs the oldest ferry in continuous use in the country.
 Pretty cool, I think.
-I planned my solo MegaQuest route to cross the Connecticut River via the ferry – which was extra exciting because I was doing it on Connecticut Open House Day which meant it would be free!
+I had planned my day’s route to cross the Connecticut River via the ferry – which was extra exciting because I was doing it on Connecticut Open House Day – which meant it would be free!

-After finishing up over at Glastonbury’s Museum on the Green (home of the Glastonbury Historical Society which nominated the ferry for inclusion in the National Register of Historic Places a few years ago), I drove down one of Connecticut’s designated scenic routes, Route 160.
+After finishing up over at a little in Glastonbury, I drove down one of Connecticut’s designated scenic routes, Route 160.
 At only 1.06 miles, I figured that would be the shortest one in the state, but I was wrong.
 (There are several under a mile.)
 And honestly, the road is really pretty lame and not very scenic at all; it crosses a flood plain dotted with rows of corn to the ferry landing at the river.
 Aha!
 The trick is that the ferry is actually part of Route 160 too.
 So therefore, designation approved!

 Upon arrival, I was pleased to find only two cars ahead of me.
 This meant I’d make it on the next trip – yes, this thing only ferries 3 cars at a time.
 I waited and walked around the pleasant little riverside park.
 Some cyclists milled about and an elderly lady was chatting everyone up.
 She was even more excited than I about the free fare for the day.